Forklift Accident Lawyer

-Forklifts (lift trucks) are commonly used in factories, warehouses and construction sites to load and transport heavy materials.
-In order to protect the people working in the area, forklift drivers must receive proper training regarding safe operation and loading techniques, as well as in ways to alert co-workers around them.Safety issues related to forklift cases
+Forklifts (lift trucks) are commonly used in factories, warehouses, and construction sites to load and transport heavy materials.
+Any person operating a forklift must be adequately trained regarding safe operation and loading techniques and ways to alert co-workers to protect people in every workplace environment.

-When forklift drivers fail to follow necessary safety protocols or keep a lookout for other people in the area, there is an increased risk of the following types of forklift injuries:
+There is an increased risk of the following types of injuries when forklift drivers fail to follow necessary safety protocols or keep a lookout for other people in the area that include:

-- Hitting other people in the area with the load or forklift itself
+- Hitting other people in the area with the cargo load or forklift

-- Crushing injuries from setting a load down before checking area
+- Crushing workplace injuries and wrongful death from setting a load down before checking the area

-- Dropping loads because the loads may be imbalanced or because pallets are not completely on the forks
+- Dropping loads when the goods are imbalanced, or pallets are not entirely on the forks

 - Failing to warn others that they are working in the area with a forklift

 Unprotected Workers Particularly at Risk for Collision With Forklifts